Skip to main content

 All blogsResearch

 You already know sleep matters.
 You have tried melatonin, magnesium, and sleep hygiene.
 You still wake up at 3 AM.
 Peptide therapy targets the biological systems that regulate sleep architecture, not just the timing of when you fall asleep.
-Here are the peptides with the strongest evidence for improving deep sleep, reducing nighttime cortisol, and restoring the restorative sleep your body has been losing since your twenties.
+Here are the best-studied peptide options for deep sleep, nighttime stress, and overnight recovery, with honest notes on how strong the evidence actually is for each.

 Restorative sleep requires more than just time in bed.